AnthonyDickson/HIVE/README.md

 ![demo of 3D video](images/demo.gif)

 # Getting Started
+The following instructions assume you are using Docker to run HIVE.

+We recommend you to use the standalone Docker image `anthonydickson/hive:standalone` if you are only interested in running HIVE.
+It contains everything needed to run HIVE.
+If you want to run edited code, refer to [Setting Up Your Development Environment](#setting-up-your-development-environment).
 ## System Requirements
 - Windows or Ubuntu
 - NVIDIA GPU with 6 GB+ memory, e.g. RTX 2080 Ti, RTX 3060.
 - CUDA 11.6+
 - 16 GB of RAM

+## Quickstart
+Here are the steps to quickly run a video through HIVE.
+You only need to download (pull) the Docker image.
+1. Make sure you have Docker installed and GPU support is enabled.
+You can check this by running a container with the options `--gpus all` and verifying that the `nvidia-smi` command shows the correct information.
+2. Create one folder containing two folders, a folder for your videos/datasets and a folder for the outputs:
+    ```shell
+    mkdir HIVE
+    cd HIVE
+    mkdir data
+    mkdir outputs
+    ```
+3. Copy your videos or RGB-D datasets (TUM, StrayScanner or Unreal) into your data folder, e.g. `HIVE/data`.
+4. Run the following command in a terminal from inside the root folder, e.g. `HIVE/`:
+    ```shell
+    GUI_PORT_NUMBER=8081;SERVER_PORT_NUMBER=8080; docker run --name HIVE --rm --gpus all -p ${GUI_PORT_NUMBER}:${GUI_PORT_NUMBER} -p ${SERVER_PORT_NUMBER}:{SERVER_PORT_NUMBER} -v $(pwd)/data:/app/data -v $(pwd)/outputs:/app/outputs -it anthonydickson/hive:standalone python3 -m hive.interface --port ${GUI_PORT_NUMBER}
+    ```
+5. Navigate to [localhost:8081](http://localhost:8081) and fill in `dataset_path` and `output_path` with the relative path to the dataset in your data folder and the relative path of the output folder in your outputs folder, and click the button at the bottom of the page that says 'Start Pipeline'.
+   You can leave the other settings at their default values.
+   For long videos, you can set `num_frames` to something like 150 to make it run faster.
+   For datasets with ground truth data, uncheck `estimate_pose` and/or `estimate_depth` to use the ground truth data.
+6. After the pipeline has finished running, check the terminal output for a link.
+Navigate to that link in your web browser to view the 3D video.

+**Note:** Oculus headset users can use desktop mode in Oculus Link to view the 3D video in VR.
+Run the steps above as normal, and at the end click the button at the bottom of the screen saying 'Enter VR' from your headset.

 ## Cloning the Project
 Clone the repo: